negbook/FlowDetector/README.md

     FlowCheckCreate('B')
     FlowCheckCreate('C')
     FlowMakeLink("C","Pause")
-    RegisterFlowCallback("Pause",'change',function(name,old,new,linkedname)
-        linkedname = linkedname or 'self'
+    RegisterFlowCallback("Pause",'change',function(name,old,new,islinked,linkto)
+        if islinked then
-        print(name.." change ",tostring(old),tostring(new) .. 'from '..linkedname)
+        print(linkto.." change ",tostring(old),tostring(new) .. 'from '..name)
+        end
     end )
-    RegisterFlowCallback("A",'change',function(name,old,new,linkedname)
-        linkedname = linkedname or 'self'
+    RegisterFlowCallback("A",'change',function(name,old,new,islinked,linkto)
+        if not islinked then
-        print(name.." change ",tostring(old),tostring(new) .. 'from '..linkedname)
+        print(name.." change ",tostring(old),tostring(new) )
+        end
     end )
         FlowCheck("Pause",1)
         IsPause = FlowCheck("A",IsPauseMenuActive())